 Mount Auburn is one of very few cemeteries with an on-site crematory.
 We provide a peaceful setting where family members can be present at the start of cremation if they wish.
 The Cemetery is sensitive to the traditions of all different faiths and can accommodate Hindu and Buddhist practices.

-There are many options for interment of cremated remains at Mount Auburn Cemetery, from in-ground burial to placement in an indoor niche or outdoor crypt.
+Mount Auburn offers many options for burying cremated remains, from in-ground burial to placement in an indoor niche.

 Mount Auburn made history when it built its first crematory at the turn of the 20th century.
 Our current crematory facility, built in 1968 and put into operation in 1970, adjoins Bigelow Chapel.